Rattle-Knight/jupyter-notebooks-reproducibility/README.md

 - nbformat

 ## Config
-To run theis tool you will need to setup the config.py file as such add your Github personal access token here
+To run this tool you will need to setup the config.py file as such add your Github personal access token here
 ```
 ACCESS_TOKEN = "YOUR GITHUB ACCESS TOKEN"